About Me

 Master of Science in Engineering Science (MSc, ir.), Cum Laude, electrical engineering option Telecommunication and Telematic, Katholiek Universiteit Leuven, Leuven, Belgium, 2002

-Master of Science in Industrial Engineering (MSc, Ing.), Cum Laude, electricity option Electronics specialization telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999
+Master of Science in Industrial Engineering (MSc, Ing.), Cum Laude, electricity option Electronics specialisation telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999

-Internship @ Hevrox EMC/Safety services, Beringen, Belgium (today Hevrox EMC/Safety Services is integrated in EMI solution).
+Internship @ Hevrox EMC/Safety Services, Beringen, Belgium (today, Hevrox EMC/Safety Services is integrated into the EMI solution).

-Thesis: Validation of a fully anechoic room according the prEN 50147-3 with HP-VEE.
-Content: implementation of an automatic measurement tool using HP-VEE and the validation of the fully anechoic chamber.
+Thesis: Validation of a fully anechoic room according to the prEN 50147-3 with HP-VEE.
+Content: Implementing an automatic measurement tool using HP-VEE and validating the fully anechoic chamber.

 Li X., Torfs G, Vandewege J, Bauwelinck J, Verbiest J.R., Sensitive and quantitative pEPR detection system for SPIO nanoparticles, Electronics Letters, pp. 1600-1601, Volume 49, Issue 25, 2013.
 Paper